 The high current driver breakout is based on ST Micro's ULN2003 Darlington array.
 It takes a simple 5V TTL signal to drive the triggered output.
 It will drive up to 50V and 2 watts of power (1 watt per channel, but the channels can be paralleled for over 1 watt).
 The circuit can handle about 500mA continuously.
 The circuit also has inductive load transient suppression which occurs when driving such things as coils on relays.

 All our high current drivers have 7 channels.
 All but the basic assembled board and one relay board have status LEDs which will light with a TTL (+5VDC) logic input.
 The boards that have relays are rated at 10A@120VAC.
 An external power source is plugged into the board that drives the loads.
 If you use the relays, then the supply needs to be either 5VDC or 12VDC.
 The 5VDC coils will draw about 60mA each.
 The 12VDC coils will draw about 37mA each.

-This is a Relay circuit driven by TTL singles.
+This is a relay circuit driven by TTL signals.
 A DPDT and SPDT relay are connected to allow you to drive a load in forward/off/reverse.

 This kit includes circuit breakers, wire, switches and more to wire the power to your WC800-DM4, 4WD All Terrain Robot Platform

 This is a prebuilt RC lawnmower.
 It is fully assembled and tested and includes the electric mower.
 This is our Rev 2 Mower chassis.
 It is faster, more powerful, and has a longer run time.